ellierewind/AHK/README.md

 Ellie's AHK Script!

-Host.ahk has all the main scripts you execute using keyboard keybinds.
+`Host.ahk` has all the main scripts you execute using keyboard keybinds.

-GUI/UserCommands.ahk has the scripts you execute using the CapsLock menu.
+`UserCommands.ahk` has the scripts you execute using the CapsLock menu.

-Premiere - Right click timeline to move playhead.ahk is a standalone script.
+`Premiere - Right click timeline to move playhead.ahk` is a standalone script.

-General.ahk and GUI.ahk can be ignored.
+`General.ahk` and `GUI.ahk` can be ignored.
 Please do not change or move anything in those files if you don't know what you're doing.

 # Features

-### CapsLock GUI
+### CapsLock Menu

-`CapsLock` becomes a small GUI that allows you to run any normal AutoHotkey command or block of code by typing a name for the command you want to run.
+`CapsLock` becomes a Menu or GUI that allows you to run any normal AutoHotkey command or block of code by typing a name for the command you want to run.

 Normal `CapsLock` functionality is preserved, and can be toggled by `Alt + CapsLock`.